A better way to add multiple strokes around text in Photoshop

 The initial stroke appears around the letters.

-So how do we add more strokes?
-Well, we can’t add a second stroke to the same shape layer.
-At least, not without using layer effects which we don’t want to do.
+We can't add a second stroke to the same shape layer without using layer effects.
+Instead, we need to duplicate the shape itself.

-But what we can do is make a copy of the shape layer by dragging it down onto the New Layer icon in the Layers panel.
+Drag your shape layer down onto the New Layer icon at the bottom of the Layers panel.

 Duplicating the shape layer.